Hip · Postless technique

 During the procedure, the patient is positioned supine on the operating table, and traction is applied without the use of a perineal post.
 This creates sufficient joint space for arthroscopic access while maintaining patient stability throughout the surgery.

-Benefits of the Postless Technique
+Benefits of the postless technique

 • Avoids the perineal post, reducing risk of perineal, pudendal nerve, and soft-tissue complications